feltcute/ModdingDocsMGD/Doc/Monsters/Triggers.rst

   "lineTrigger": "RestraintEscapedFail",
   "move": ["Soft Amber Embrace"],
   "theText":[
-    "Triggers if the player fails to escape the specified restraint.", ]
+    "Triggers if the player fails to escape the specified restraint."
+    ]
   },